-On May 24, 2019, the SANDAG Board of Directors (Board) adopted the 2015 Ozone National Ambient Air Quality Standard Conformity Demonstration for San Diego Forward: The Regional Plan (2015 Regional Plan) and the 2018 RTIP.
+On May 24, 2019, the SANDAG Board of Directors adopted the 2015 Ozone National Ambient Air Quality Standard Conformity Demonstration for San Diego Forward: The Regional Plan (2015 Regional Plan) and the 2018 RTIP.
 The conformity demonstration found the 2015 Regional Plan and 2018 RTIP, as amended, in conformity with the requirements of the federal Clean Air Act and applicable SIP.
 The U.S. DOT, in consultation with U.S. EPA, made its conformity determination on June 21, 2019, indicating that all air quality conformity requirements have been met, including those for the 2015 ozone standard.

-The 2020 SIP developed by SDAPCD included a voluntary nonattainment reclassification request from Moderate to Severe for the 2015 Eight-Hour Ozone standard.
-The reclassification of the 2015 Eight-Hour Ozone standard from Moderate to Severe will change the attainment date from August 3, 2024 (as a Moderate area), to August 3, 2033 (as a Severe area), and the attainment demonstration year from 2023 to 2032.
+Effective July 2, 2021, U.S. EPA approved the request from the State of California to reclassify San Diego County ozone Nonattainment Area from Moderate to Severe for the 2015 Eight-Hour Ozone Standard.
+The reclassification of the 2015 Eight-Hour Ozone Standard from Moderate to Severe changed the attainment date from August 3, 2024, (as a Moderate area) to August 3, 2033, (as a Severe area) and the attainment demonstration year from 2023 to 2032.